JustinGOSSES/sideproject_planning/water_activities_dashboard_houston.md

 # Water Activities Dashboard for Houston Area

+## Minimal Viable Version
+Built a first draft that is mostly a just a page of iframes to content elsewhere: https://github.com/JustinGOSSES/water_check_houston

 ## Premise

 As someone who has a paddle board, whitewater kayak, and sea kayak who often takes them to local rivers,